 We will talk more about the tools involved with revenue operations a bit later, but for now, you should know that there is a role tied to managing, operating, and discovering new tools to streamline the process.

 Ideally, this role will involve understanding the solutions that each team member needs to be successful and having the power to obtain them if needed.
-This person or people should also be very familiar with tools like CRMs, marketing automation tools, sales tools, business operations, and system administration skills.
+This person or people should also be very familiar with tools like CRMs, marketing automation tools, sales tools, expense management software, business operations, and system administration skills.